JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 In this callback function, we close the readline interface.

-`readline` offers several other methods, and I’ll let you check them out on the package documentation I linked above.
+`readline` offers several other methods, and I'll let you check them out on the package documentation I linked above.

-If you need to require a password, it’s best to now echo it back, but instead showing a `*`symbol.
+If you need to require a password, it's best to now echo it back, but instead showing a `*`symbol.

 The simplest way is to use the readline-sync [package](https://www.npmjs.com/package/readline-sync) which is very similar in terms of the API and handles this out of the box.